FrostFlow13/denovo_assembly_pipeline/README.md

 ### Preparing Your Data

 In the `denovo_assembly_pipeline` directory (or whatever you renamed it to), create a directory called `data`, and within it two directories called `short_read` and `long_read`.
-After this, move copies of your short- and long-reads to be processed into the respective directories.
+After this, move copies of your short- and long-reads to be processed into the respective directories (they must be in .fastq.gz or .fq.gz format).
 This allows DeNoAsPi to have a consistent location for finding them.

 Alternatively, you can set the parameter for where DeNoAsPi finds your input data (see below in "Running DeNoAsPi").

+_NOTE - DeNoAsPi currently assumes your short-reads are Illumina, paired-end, and already demultiplexed (but does not assume they are adapter/barcode trimmed).
+It also currently assumes your long-reads are ONT and are already demultiplexed (but does not assume they are adapter/barcode trimmed).
+If I ever have time/energy to do so, I may make it more robust in read types and formats, and may make it so that it can also demultiplex reads._

 ### Generating a sample.csv File